Boolean valued models, presheaves, and \'etal\'e spaces: Preliminaries on Boolean algebras, partial orders, topological spaces, compactifications

-In this section we gather a number of folklore results on boolean algebras, partial orders, topological spaces we will use freely along the remainder of the paper.
+In this section we gather a number of folklore results on Boolean algebras, partial orders, topological space, sand compactifications, which we will use freely in the remainder of the paper.
 We include proofs of those non-trivial results for which we are not able to trace a reference in the literature.
 For non-trivial results whose proof is omitted we give appropriate references.

-\subsection{Basics on boolean algebras, partial orders, topological spaces}
+\subsection{Basics on Boolean algebras, partial orders, topological spaces}

-We recall some basic facts and terminology about boolean algebras, Heyting algebras, partial orders, compact spaces.
-The missing proofs can be found in \cite{JECH, viale-notesonforcing}.
+We recall some basic facts and terminology about Boolean algebras, Heyting algebras, partial orders, compact spaces.
+The missing proofs can be found in \cite{JECH, JohnStone, viale-bookonforcing}.